Croydon tram derailment

 - An in-cab driver protection device has been fitted to all trams since October 2017 to protect against fatigue and distraction

 - Working with safety experts, a new higher specification film that is 75 per cent thicker has been installed to improve the containment provided by tram windows and doors

 - A new emergency lighting system has been fitted that operates independently of the tram's battery in the event of an emergency

-- Fully reviewed procedures for the emergency evacuation from trams so that the speed of evacuation is improved
+- Procedures for emergency evacuation from trams have been fully reviewed so that the speed of evacuation is improved

 - Route risk assessments and risk models have now been reviewed and updated.
 We have also shared these with the UK tram industry

 The TfL Sarah Hope line remains available to all those affected and continues to provide help with counselling and other support.

 This page will be updated as additional information becomes available.

 If you have been affected by the incident and you want to speak to us then please call us or email us through our Sarah Hope Line.

 The Sarah Hope Line is run by dedicated TfL staff to provide practical, financial and emotional help and can also make referrals for counselling and specialised support.
 The contact details for the Sarah Hope Line are 0343 222 5678, or SHL@tfl.gov.uk.